Primal Trek

 Zhong Kui

-Taoist (Daoist) charms displaying Lu Dongbin and Zhong Kui with their swords can be seen at pendant charms.
+Taoist (Daoist) charms displaying Lu Dongbin and Zhong Kui with their swords can be seen by either clicking on the above links or at Pendant Charms.

 Three Abundances